XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### Multi-signing ###

 The `Signers` field contains a multi-signature, which has signatures from up to 8 key pairs, that together should authorize the transaction.
-A multi-signature replaces a single signature by either the master key or regular key.
+A multi-signature authorizes a transaction in place of a single-signature.
 To provide a multi-signature, an account must first have a SignerList associated with it, which it can do by sending a [SignerListSet](#signerlistset) transaction.

 The `Signers` list is an array of objects, each with one field, `Signer`.
 The `Signer` field has the following nested fields: